rethyxyz/Spatula/README.md

 You can freely modify the category names and titles where you see fit, though defaults are provided.
 Your changes will have to be reflected in `spatula.py`.

 ## TODO
-- [ ] Work on README.md, specifically style and orgainzation
+- [ ] Work on README.md, specifically style and organization
 - [ ] Test URLs in `sitelist.md`